pingcap/community/rfc/2020-04-13-discourse-theme-asktug.md

 Custom discourse, it is difficult to say whether it is a simple or not simple thing.
 You can overwrite the page by using vanilla javascript and css.
 This is simple.
 But this is not customizable and destroys the structure of the page.

 If not, you need to dive into the discourse source code.
-You will need to learn such of things:
+You will need to learn such things:

 - [handlebars](https://handlebarsjs.com/)
 - [emberjs](https://emberjs.com/)